-The A3LA-RS modem contains an integrated subscriber identification module (SIM) reader.
+The A3LA-R modem contains an integrated Subscriber Identification Module (SIM) reader.
 The modem uses and requires an Iridium SIM chip for operation.
-The SIM chip is detached from the full-size Iridium SIM card.
-The SIM chip is inserted into the opening located at the top of the modem.
-A plastic locking mechanism (same as with GSM wireless phones) holds the SIM inplace.
-Place the SIM chip (facing down) into the SIM reader's bracket, as shown in Figure 7.
-Ensure that the cutoff on the SIM chip aligns with the SIM reader.
+The SIM chip is inserted into the opening located at the top of the modem, as shown in Figure 4.
+A plastic locking mechanism is used hold the SIM in place.
+Place the SIM chip (facing down) into the SIM reader's bracket.
+Ensure that the cut-off on the SIM chip aligns with the SIM reader.

-Figure 7: Location of the SIM Reader
+Figure 4: Location of the SIM Reader